What You Need to Know About Allowing Pets Into Your Charleston Rental

 Family with Dog

-According to official statistics, 68% of U.S. households have a pet.
-However, only 55% of landlords in the U.S. allow pets on their properties.
-If you've been on the fence about Fido, this blog is for you!
-Let's break down the benefits of allowing pets, discuss the risks, and cover everything else in between.
-Here are some tips from a Charleston property management company when it comes to renters with pets!
+So, if you've been on the fence about Fido, this blog is for you!
+Today we break down the benefits of allowing pets, discuss the risks, and cover everything else in between.
+Here are some tips from our Charleston property management company when it comes to renters with pets!

 What Are the Benefits of Allowing Pets?